 Immediately, plate 150 microliters of cell agarose mixture on one side of the divider while keeping downward pressure on the divider [1].
 Allow agarose to cool and solidify for approximately one minute and then remove the divider [2].

 Authors: Do you press the plastic to avoid leaking?
+No, it fits snuggly

 CU: Talent adds mixture into one side of well.